tudorflanja/brain-tumor-classification/README.md

 - ## 📂 Files in This Repository

+- `README.md` – includes an overview of the project, setup instructions, and usage guide
 - `Raport.pdf` – full project documentation including figures and analysis
 - `main.py` – contains the complete training and evaluation pipeline